For Employers

 This includes:

-• Any travel within a 30 mile radius of our office
+- Any travel within a 30 mile radius of our office.

-• Us attending hearings with you
+- Us attending hearings with you.

-• Expenses instructing experts eg:- for medical advice – this will depend on the expert concerned
+- Expenses instructing experts eg:- for medical advice – this will depend on the expert concerned.

-• Longer distance travel expenses
+- Longer distance travel expenses.

 a) A building company has a one day case against them for unfair dismissal in a case where the employee is legally represented.
-The value of the claim is £79,000.
-We quote £19,000 plus VAT to defend the case and the barrister will cost £2,500 plus VAT.
-The claim is issued in November in one year and due to go to a hearing the following March but there is a delay because of witness availability so it is moved until June.
-We settle the case in May when the employer has spent £11,780 plus VAT.
+The amount claimed is £85,000.
+We quote £20,000 to defend the case and the barrister will cost £3,000 plus VAT.
+The claim is issued in November in one year and due to go to a hearing the following May but there is a delay because of witness availability so it is moved to August.
+We settle the case for £4,500 in May when the employer has spent £13,125 plus VAT.

 b) A charity has a two day case for unfair dismissal where they have three witnesses.
-The value of the claim is a year’s salary plus £4810.
-The case is brought in March but the Hearing is due in September.
+The value of the claim is a year’s salary plus £4,810.
+The case is brought in March but the Hearing is due in October.
 We quote them £23,000 plus VAT for the case and the barrister was going to cost £6,000 plus VAT.
-The case is settled for £12,000 in July 2018 when they have spent £16,565 plus VAT.
+The case is settled for £12,000 in July when they have spent £16,565 plus VAT.

-c) A partnership has a case for whistleblowing unfair dismissal in a London Tribunal where the Claimant is claiming £150,000.
+c) A partnership has a case for whistleblowing unfair dismissal in a London Tribunal where the Claimant is claiming £180,000.
 The case starts in January and is listed for October the next year.
-It costs the employer £25,000 plus VAT to reach a four day hearing and they spend a further £9,000 plus VAT on barrister’s fees.
+It costs the employer £27,000 plus VAT to reach a four day hearing and they spend a further £9,500 plus VAT on barrister’s fees.
 They win.
 They cannot claim the costs incurred bringing the claim as each party normally bears their own costs in the Employment Tribunal.

 You will see from these illustrations that it depends on what stage of a claim that a case resolves as to what fees are incurred and how long this takes.